dart-lang/build/source_gen/source_gen/README.md

 Create a script that invokes the [generate][] method.

 Alternatively, you can create a `build.dart` file which calls the [build] method.
+You can use the [build_system package][] to enjoy this automatic workflow.

-You can invoke this script directly.
-It also understands the [Dart Editor build system][] so code is updated as you modify files. *Tips*: You can use the [build_system package][] to enjoy this automatic workflow.
+*Note: The original design was meant to work with the [Dart Editor build system][].
+Dart Editor is unsupported as of Dart 1.11.*

 See [build.dart][] in the repository for an example.